Two children die as rains lash Kerala; water level rises in rivers, people shifted to relief camps | Science-Environment

 Orange and yellow alerts indicate very high and high intensity of rainfall, respectively.

-Earlier in the day, during the wee hours before dawn, two children lost their lives due to the rains after a nearby under construction house collapsed onto their residence, police said.
+Earlier in the day, during the wee hours before dawn, two children lost their lives in Malappuram due to the rains after a nearby under construction house collapsed onto their residence, police said.

 Though the children -- a baby girl of six months and her eight-year-old sister -- were rushed to the Kozhikode medical college-cum-hospital, their lives could not be saved.